MisterVVP/poor-man-s-cache/README.md

 > There could be a way to configure Redis to work with the same amount of data, however I can not verify this without diving deep into Redis configuration, thus I am comparing against default redis configuration
 > It is possible that there automatic is DDoS protection integrated at Redis as well, though I do not think this is fair to enable such functionality by default.

-- Redis just stop processing requests normally at 10M or especially 100M operations. poor-man-s-cache works.
+- Redis just stops processing requests normally at 10M, and especially at 100M operations. poor-man's-cache works.
-- Redis stopped responding normally even for 10000 requests sent from 4 threads.
-Typical redis error is Response: Socket error: [Errno 99] Address not available.
-This might be related to some antiDDOS protection of Redis
+- Redis stopped responding normally even for 10,000 requests sent from 4 threads.
+A typical Redis error is: "Response: Socket error: [Errno 99] Address not available."
+This might be related to some anti-DDoS protection in Redis.
-- Redis eats a small amount of memory, poor-man-s-cache eats plenty
+- Redis uses a small amount of memory, while poor-man's-cache consumes significantly more.